 If you would like access to the raw subs, Flats and Flat darks, please contact us and we’ll be happy to provide them.

 This data was collected on an ED80 Apochromatic Telescope with an APS-C ASI 2600MC pro sensor.
 Due to an issue with a flat field corrector, you may have to crop some of the edges.
 You can use star correction tools such as binarize, convolute and deconvolute and other techniques to repair these stars.
-I cropped some of it for our sample image, however, I felt it was a good experience to leave it out there so others may be able to share their experience in processing images like this.
+I cropped some of it for our sample image, however, I felt it was a valuable experience to leave it out there so others may be able to share their experience in processing images like this.

 It’s part of the growing pains of moving to modern larger format sensors 🙂